Looking for a fast and easy decoration for your tabletop for fall? What could be easier than this hurricane lamp popcorn table decoration?

 You could even set them out at your Thanksgiving gathering, because the popcorn in the jars represents one of the main symbols of Thanksgiving – corn!

 I love decorating in the autumn.
-Supplies are plentiful, right in the garden outside and the colors are so warm and vibrant.
+There’s so much to be grateful for when decorating in the fall!
+Supplies are plentiful, right in the garden outside, and the colors are so warm and vibrant.

 What could be easier than taking a walk outside and picking up fall leaves.
 They are rich with color and the variety is fabulous.